MillerBrainObservatory/mbo_utilities/README.md

 The install script will allow you to:
 1. Create a virtual environment with `mbo_utilities`,
-2. Install `mbo` CLI globally, for quick and easy use in any terminal
+2. Install the image reader globally, with Destkop Icon + use `mbo` any terminal
 3. Specify optional dependencies, and environment paths

 ```powershell